Health and the European Semester

 Country Reports: These country reports cover all areas of macroeconomic or social importance and take stock of each country’s budgetary situation.
 They assess the progress made by each EU country in addressing the issues identified in the previous year’s EU recommendations.

-Country Specific Recommendations (CSRs): Provide tailored policy guidance for each country accordingly on how to boost jobs and growth whilst maintaining sound public finances.
+Country-Specific Recommendations (CSRs): Provide tailored policy guidance for each country accordingly on how to boost jobs and growth whilst maintaining sound public finances.

 National Reform Programmes: Provide details about the specific policies each country will implement to boost jobs and growth and prevent/correct imbalances, with concrete plans to comply with the EU’s country-specific recommendations and general fiscal rules.
 Published by Member States.
 Additionally, three year budget plans are presented here.